bwu62/stat240-revamp/docs/07-intro-dplyr.md

 ## Column-wise functions

 We begin with the column-wise dplyr functions, i.e. the functions that primarily focus on manipulating columns in certain ways.
-Again, there are many of these, but 4 of the most important are the following:
+There are many of these, but 4 of the most important are the following:

  - `select()` for selecting a subset of columns to work with,
  - `rename()` for renaming columns,
  - `mutate()` for both editing and adding columns, **without reducing the number of rows**,
- - `summarize()` for computing data summaries, often using **statistical summary functions** like mean, median, sd, etc. and usually results in **reducing the number of rows**.
+ - `summarize()` for computing data summaries, often using **statistical functions** like mean, median, sd, etc. and results in **reducing the number of rows**.

 ### `select()`